Regional University Midwest Rankings

 Regional Universities offer a full range of undergrad programs and some master's programs but few doctoral programs.
 Regional Universities include Providence College, Elon University, Creighton University and Santa Clara University.

-Butler University is a private institution that was founded in 1855.
-The school has 50.9 percent of its classes with fewer than 20 students, and the student-faculty ratio at Butler University is 11:1.
+Creighton University is a private institution that was founded in 1878.
+The school has 46.7 percent of its classes with fewer than 20 students, and the student-faculty ratio at Creighton University is 12:1.

 Des Moines, IA

 A private institution, Drake University was founded in 1881.
 Drake University offers a Greek system, where 27 percent of the student body is involved in a sorority and 28 percent is involved in a fraternity.

 Xavier University is a private, Jesuit institution located just across the Kentucky border in Cincinnati.
 Xavier students have many different clubs and activities to choose from, including, most famously, their men’s basketball team.